Foster Tower

 No analysis available

-Cable TV inclusion is strongly supported.
-Current MLS data shows CABTV in 20 of 20 listings, and remarks explicitly state "Maintenance fees include Cable TV" and "LOW MAINTENANCE INC WATER, SEWER, CABLE."
-The evidence is consistent across many listings and appears building-level rather than copy-paste error.
+Cable inclusion is strongly supported at the building level.
+Current MLS data shows CABTV in all 20 of 20 listings, and at least one public remark explicitly states, "Maintenance fees include Cable TV."
+This looks consistent across the building rather than a one-off agent entry.

 No analysis available